7 Ways to Make a Difference in Kansas City (Ideas for Families)

 Also, be sure to bookmark and explore the 35 Best Places to Volunteer with Kids around town.
 You can find some great inspiration and ideas!

 As parents with young children, there always seems to be an occasion where we’re either giving or receiving gifts.
 Ask your friends and family to donate or give items in your honor at your next event.
 Here are a few ideas:

 - Holiday Meals provide the ideal time to ask friends and family to bring non-perishable pantry items to donate to a local organization or shelter.
-During the holiday season & colder months, food pantries can have trouble staying stocked with food.
-These items will make a difference & directly impact the community.
-Larger organizations have boxes and barrels you can pick up, fill and bring back making the process very easy.
+During the holiday season and colder months, food pantries can have trouble staying stocked with food.
+These items will make a difference and have a direct impact on the community.
+Larger organizations have boxes and barrels you can pick up, fill, and bring back, making the process very easy.

 How Do You Make a Difference?

-Other services you can provide to them can include introducing them to area events, fun activities, joining them at military social engagements, sharing holidays and traditions and helping them to make new contacts.
+Other services you can provide to them include introducing them to area events and fun activities, joining them at military social engagements, sharing holidays and traditions, and helping them to make new contacts.

-I encourage you to help sponsor this coming Spring or Summer.
+I encourage you to help sponsor this coming spring or summer.
 Be sure to get your application in early if you have a preference for a particular country.
-Applications and requests are first come, first serve.
+Applications and requests are first come, first served.